breakdowns/slam-mirrorbot/README.md

 **2. Using Heroku PostgreSQL**
 <p><a href="https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1"> <img src="https://img.shields.io/badge/see%20on%20dev.to-black?style=for-the-badge&logo=dev-dot-to" width="190""/></a></p>

-**NOTE**: If you deploying on Heroku using Heroku button, no need to generate database manually, because it will automatic generate database when first deploying
+**NOTE**: If you are deploying on Heroku using Heroku button, no need to generate database manually, because it will automatic generate database when first deploying

 </details>